cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 In the file, we import the mixing for the `dev` account (which defines `stage: dev` variable) and then the defaults for the `core` tenant (which, as was described above, imports the defaults for the Organization).
 After processing all these imports, Atmos determines the values for the three context variables `namespace`, `tenant` and `stage`, which it then sends to the Terraform components as Terraform variables.
+We are using hierarchical imports here.

 Similar to the `dev` account, add the following configs for the `staging` and `prod` accounts: